SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Union Square

-Market & Stockton, when you hop off, walk up Stockton two blocks to Union Square.
+For Union Square, I recommend getting off at the stop at Market & Stockton.
+Once you hop off, walk up Stockton two blocks to Union Square.

 Cable Car Lines

-Market Street and 5th Street, this is the stop where you can pick up the cable cars between Union Square and Fisherman's Wharf.
+To take the cable cars, get off at Market Street and 5th Street.
+This is the stop where you can pick up the cable cars between Union Square and Fisherman's Wharf.

 Golden Gate Theater

-Market & Taylor Streets, this will drop you right in front of the Golden Gate Theater for Broadway shows.
+Are you seeing a show?
+The Market & Taylor Streets stop will drop you right in front of the Golden Gate Theater for Broadway shows.

 Orpheum Theater

-Market & Hyde Streets, this will drop you right in front of the Orpheum Theater where more Broadway shows are on stage all year long.
+The Market & Hyde Streets stop will drop you right in front of the Orpheum Theater where more Broadway shows are on stage all year long.

 Civic Center